jdrichardsappacad/react-2021/week-15/practices/02-react-class-component-lifecycle-methods-short-practice/README.md

 **Congratulations!** In this practice you have learned:

-- using the 3 basic React `Lifecycle Methods` with Class Components:
+Using the 3 basic React `Lifecycle Methods` with Class Components:
   1. `componentDidMount`
   2. `componentDidUpdate`
   3. `componentWillUnmount`